 In a time when concern for the environment had been consistently trending down behind other issues, to attract a new generation of technology oriented California innovators and funders, we knew we had to do something entirely different than a standard PSA campaign.

 what we did

 The first campaign in this new model launched with a VR experience that put donors in the middle of a fishery to get a first hand look at the often unseen complexities of an overfished and unmonitored ecosystem.
-The campaign also partnered with Kaggle to call on their 200,00-300,000 data scientists to help bring tech-enabled monitoring to the long-line fishery in the Western and Central Pacific.
+The campaign also partnered with Kaggle to call on their 200,00-300,000 data scientists to help bring AI and image-recognition enabled monitoring to the long-line fishery in the Western and Central Pacific.
 Operating under the principle that if we can see it we can save it, this approach helps better enforce fishing regulations in the region—reducing the amount of bycatch and overfishing—and ensuring that tuna is a reliable resource for years to come.